blackdwarf/core-docs/docs/cli/dotnet-build.md

 ===========

 ## NAME
-dotnet-build -- Orchestrates the compilation of a project and all its dependencies.
+dotnet-build -- builds a project and all of its' dependencies

 ## SYNOPSIS

-dotnet build[options]
+dotnet-publish [--output]
+    [--build-base-output] [--framework]
+    [--configuration]  [--runtime] [--version-suffix]
+    [--build-profile]  [--no-incremental] [--no-dependencies]
+    [< project >]

 ## DESCRIPTION

-The build verb orchestrates the compilation of a project: it gathers the dependencies of a project and decides which to compile.

-Users should invoke the Build verb when they want the entire dependency graph compiled, and Compile when they want only a specific project compiled.
+`dotnet-build` builds multiple source file from a source project and its dependencies into a binary.
+The binary will be in Intermmidiate Language (IL) by default and will have a DLL extension.
+`dotnet-build` will also drop a \*.deps file which outlines what the runner needs to run the application.

+Building requires an existence of a lock file which means that a `dotnet-restore` call needs to happen previous to building.

 Before any compilation begins, the build verb analyzes the project and its dependencies for incremental safety checks.
 If all checks clear out, then build proceeds with incremental compilation of the project and its dependencies.
 Otherwise it falls back to non-incremental compilation.
 Via a profile flag users can choose to receive additional information on how they can improve their build times.